phusion/passenger/src/cxx_supportlib/ConfigKit/README.md

 ### Translators

-And finally there are "translator" classes: `ConfigKit::TableTranslator` and `ConfigKit::PrefixTranslator`.
+And finally there is a "translator" class: `ConfigKit::TableTranslator`.
 The role of translators are described in the section "The special problem of conflicting overlapping configuration names and translation".

 ## Using the schema